Fleeing the nest...

 My third year was the happiest of all.
 Back in college, I had some very good friends, some of whom I still see today.
 It was an idyllic year - a bit of work, a bit of play and a lot of genuine laughs.
-I had a car too - my beloved red mini which was a hand me down from my brother.
+I had a car too - my beloved red mini which was a hand-me-down from my brother.
 I loved that car and it served me well.
 At the time, my brother was playing National League Hockey and used to travel around the country with his team, Cannock.
-If they were playing down south, I used to try and meet up to see him play and of course catch up.
+If they were playing down south, I used to try and meet up to see him play and of course catch up after the match.
 One one occasion, he was playing in Canterbury and I drove down the M2 with a mate to see the match.
-As I approached the pitch he was warming up in the goal itself - a sure sign that he was in the starting 11 for the first time against none other than Olympic Champion from 1988, Sean Kerly.
-I was pretty nervous watching the match but he came through with a 3-1 win.
+As I approached the pitch, he was warming up in the goal itself - a sure sign that he was in the starting 11 for the first time against none other than Olympic Champion from 1988, Sean Kerly.
+I was pretty nervous watching the match but from memory he came through with a 3-1 win.
 Great memories.

 As the summer approached, the weather was superb and we spent hours playing soccer on the back field.
 We drank in the evenings and were regulars at the local kebab shop at the close of each day.
 As the end of term approached, the celebrations were tinged with sadness as we would soon go our separate ways.
 I don't remember the actual last day, but we all left only to be reunited a month or so later for our Graduation in Guildford Cathedral.
 That really was the last day of University, and I haven't seen most of those guys since.
 A few of us met up in 2003 after 10 years and even fewer of us got together after 25 years in 2018, but such is the way, not enough people bothered.
 After Graduation, I went home to Birmingham, but soon became restless and returned to London in September